openstreams/wflow/trunk/doc/wflow_sbm.rst

 FirstZone to a HBV-type groundwater reservoir (LowerZone).
 The K4 parameter is used to set the recession rate of the lower zone.

-Alternativeli a MAxLeage paramter may be se > 0.
-IN that case the water is lost from the FirstZoen and not transferred to the LowerZone.
+Alternatively a MaxLeage parameter may be set > 0.
+In that case the water is lost from the FirstZone and not transferred to the LowerZone.

 Soil temperature